frankyeh/Practicum/dT.md

 ### Type 2: Longitudinal comparison in the template space

-summary: comparing patients' baseline scans with follow-up scans in the template space. template space: (1) normalization partly handles deformation (2) use template as the tracking framework.
+summary: comparing patients' baseline scans with follow-up scans in the template space.

+- normalization partly handles deformation
+- use template as the tracking framework.

 For each patient, run the following:
 1. Run QSDR reconstructions on all SRC files.